Ritomo Miyata: 2026

-Formula One Career
+Formula One career

-Thanks to the technical partnership agreement that Toyota Gazoo Racing and Haas F1 Team signed in October 2024, Miyata had the opportunity to drive a Haas VF-23 of the American team in private tests in Jerez in January 2025 alongside the team's official drivers, Esteban Ocon and Oliver Bearman.
+Due to the technical partnership agreement that Toyota Gazoo Racing and Haas F1 Team signed in October 2024, Miyata drove a Haas VF-23 of the American team in private tests in Jerez in January 2025 alongside the team's official drivers, Esteban Ocon and Oliver Bearman.
 In 2025, Miyata also conducted tests with Alpine in May at Zandvoort and in June at Monza.

-Endurance racing career (2023–present)
+Endurance racing career (2023–2024)

 2023 season: WEC debut

 On 30 May 2023, Toyota Gazoo Racing announced that Miyata was selected as a WEC Challenge programme driver, with the goal of developing a career path towards the top category of the FIA World Endurance Championship.
 Miyata joined Toyota Gazoo Racing in a non-driving role at the 2023 24 Hours of Le Mans and the 6 Hours of Monza later that season.